-Students learn how to build, program and control autonomous LEGO robots in school or at after-school clubs over the course of a term.
-The challenge involves using these skills to complete a series of short, exciting aviation missions using LEGO® MINDSTORMS® Education EV3 sets.
+The Challenge, carried out in school or at after-school clubs over the course of a term, involves using these skills to complete a series of short, exciting aviation missions using LEGO® MINDSTORMS® Education EV3 sets.
 From speed racing to humanitarian aid, they’ll demonstrate their skills at challenges held around the country.

 "I encourage anyone with a science, technology, engineering or maths background to get involved with STEM events, it’s a really rewarding role and teachers always tell us how valuable it can be when mentors from industry are involved in the students' development."

 "I attended thinking I would promote engineering and technology and inspire others.
 In fact, the reverse happened.
 I came away inspired by the creativity and technical ability of our young people.
 This I found truly inspiring."